 The Book: Matthew V. Novenson,The Grammar of Messianism: An Ancient Jewish Political Idiom and Its Users (New York: Oxford University Press, 2017).
 Publisher’s description (abridged): What did it mean to talk about “messiahs” in the ancient world, before the idea of messianism became a philosophical juggernaut, dictating the terms for all subsequent discussion of the topic?
 In this book, Matthew V. Novenson offers a revisionist account of messianism in antiquity.
 He shows that, for the ancient Jews and Christians who used the term, a messiah was not an article of faith but a manner of speaking.
 It was a scriptural figure of speech, one among numerous others, useful for thinking about kinds of political order: present or future, real or ideal, monarchic or theocratic, dynastic or charismatic, and other variations besides.

 The OnScript Quip (our review): Oil is slippery.
 Language about oil in Judaism and Christianity is foundational but even harder to grasp: anointing, unction, messiah, Christ.
 By asking fresh questions, Matthew Novenson has managed to fasten numerous new grips and handles onto our ancient texts.
 Lucid and authoritative, The Grammar of Messianism is an important study that provides scholars with a more secure purchase on messiah language. — Matthew W. Bates, Quincy University, OnScript

-Help Support OnScript: Click on The Grammar of Messianism to purchase and the OnScript Podcast gets a whopping 2.5% or so (at no loss to you).
-Or visit our Donate Page if you want to support our ongoing operations regularly.
+Help Support OnScript: Visit our Donate Page if you want to support our ongoing operations regularly.
 Thanks!